 Car sharing websites like Turo and Getaround are becoming increasingly popular for people who want to rent a car, and that presents a perfect opportunity for anyone who has a car that they are willing to rent out.
-The peer-to-peer rental platform allows you to make extra money from an asset that you already have (your car) and with a relatively minimal time commitment on your part — turning your car into an income-producing asset.
+The peer-to-peer car rental platform allows you to make extra money from an asset that you already have (your car) and with a relatively minimal time commitment on your part — turning your car into an income-producing asset.

 I’ve mentioned car sharing in a few different blog posts as a way to make some extra money, but I have no experience actually doing it myself.
 I was excited to get in touch with Justin from Just Car Share recently.
 Justin has been a host on Turo for only a few months, but he’s already making a significant side income.

 Last month he made $2,000 in about 9 or 10 hours of work.

 Now, to be upfront, Justin’s situation may be a bit different from yours.
 He lives in a major city and has two nice cars that he rents.
-But his experience shows that there is money to be made with this side hustle, and I think you’ll find his results to be extremely interesting and inspiring.
+But his experience shows that there’s money to be made with this side hustle, and I think you’ll find his results to be extremely interesting and inspiring.